-1. In Business automations you select your project by clicking on your project name.
-Search if you cannot find it easily.
+1. In Business automations, select your project by clicking on your project name.

 5. The right-side panel opens with your project details.

 6. Select the Collaborators tab.
 You have Admin permissions on your project by default.
 To add collaborators, click Edit, enter the names of the users you want to add and select the permissions (Admin, Edit or Read).